renehorstmann/Visu/README.md

 - user defined quit keys
 - `svisu_show` returns the last pressed key
 - pressing H should reset the camera
+- change background color (A white background is better for printing, etc.)

 #### Camera control
 Visu comes with two 3D cameras: orthogonal and perspective.